CS2103AUG2016-T16-C3/addressbook-level4/docs/DeveloperGuide.md

 ##### Todo.txt
 1. Uses command lines to input task
-2. Shows a piece of message of the index of task added
-3. Uses plain text as the normal text
+2. Uses plain text as the normal text
-4. Sorts the task by priority
+3. Sorts the task by priority
-5. Allows user to enter multiple tasks in a single input box
+4. Allows user to enter multiple tasks in a single input box

 ##### Google Calendar
 1. Very detailed, but have to click many times to add a task